 Anslem “NWSO” Samuel’s Naked With Socks On is an award-winning relationship blog.
 Each week, NWSO will share his candid thoughts on women, love, life and all the fun stuff in between with MadameNoire.

 If you pay attention to the images portrayed in magazines and mainstream movies, most will have you believe that all men are stuck on the idea of their women having long hair.
 Whether it’s Beyoncé or Tamika up the block, achieving that look usually means getting a weave, tracks, wig, or whatever other follicle trickery beauticians use to fake the funk.
 That’s not to say that a black woman can’t have naturally long hair without assistance, but more times than not that sister with the ponytail is actually rocking a phony tail.

 I for one am a man that appreciates natural hair.
-Be it locks, an Afro, curly tresses or even a low-cut Caesar, I admire a woman that is comfortable in her own skin and hair.
+Be it locks, an Afro, curly tresses or even a low-cut Caesar, I admire a woman that is comfortable in her own skin and real hair.
 There’s just a certain sexiness and confidence I get from a woman that decides to defy the norm by rockin’ the hair God gave her.
 Again, that’s no knock against sisters that prefer a perm and extensions, but natural hair is more my speed.
 But maybe I’m alone in that distinction.

 Mainstream media beats us over the head with images of longhaired women being the ideal form of beauty.
 From childhood ideas of beauty that defy our own African heritage are what we’re exposed to.
 Our daughters grow up playing with Barbie dolls that have silky smooth hair and watching cartoons that highlight the same features.
 Somewhere along the way our sons learn early on to pay more attention to the girls with “good hair.”
 A few parents make a concerted effort to teach their kids diversity, but for the most part we all wind up repeating the same cycle.